naavis/haloray/README.md

 cmake --build . --config Release
 ```

-On Windows you need to copy the following Qt DLL files to the same folder as the
+On Windows you need to add the Qt5 binary directory to your path or copy at least
-resulting executable:
+the following Qt DLL files to the same folder as the resulting executable:

 - Qt5Core.dll
 - Qt5Widgets.dll